abstract-coder/abstract-coder.github.io/README.md

 ## Why abstract code?

-> Abstract code makes things simple, understandable and accessible, while still providing a wide range of capabilities.
-Code can do more compared to drag-n-drop tools.

 Usually, learning and understanding a programming language isn't so easy (except for pros).
 So in the last decades, different approaches have been born in order to make "creating software" available for non-professionals and easier for professionals.
 Common examples are Low Code Platforms, drag-n-drop programming tools or WYSIWYG software.
 These approaches all work with abstraction.